 - Fax: (708) 575-7646

 StaffScott Gilbert, Ph.D., is president of Gilbert Economics

-- Dr. Gilbert is a qualified expert witness, experienced in state and federal court cases including personal injury, wrongful death, divorce, and contract dispute.
+- Dr. Gilbert is a qualified expert witness, experienced in state and federal court cases including personal injury, wrongful death, divorce, contract dispute, lost profits, and competition law.
 Court venues include the midwest (Illinois, Missouri, Michigan, Wisconsin, Indiana, Kansas, Kentucky, Minnesota), and coast-to-coast -- including California, Mississippi, and West Virginia.

-- He is an academic research economist, financial expert, and statistician, with banking sector experience.
+- He is an academic research economist with banking sector experience.

 - For more information see his Curriculum Vitae, and listen to an interview.

-In legal cases of personal injury and wrongful death, economists apply a discount rate to lost future income, so as to get the present value of economic damages.
-For a discussion of discount rates, see the "Economic Controversy...." article listed below.
+In legal cases of personal injury and wrongful death, economists apply a discount rate to lost future income, to get the present value of economic damages.
 Gilbert Economics uses current market rates to discount future income.

-For expert witness work we charge $300 per hour for research, consulting, report preparation, and testimony at deposition and trial.
+For expert witness and litigation support work we charge $360 per hour for research, consulting, report preparation, and testimony at deposition and trial.
 We do not charge for travel time or travel-related expenses in the states of Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Missouri, Minnesota, Tennessee or Wisconsin.
-For more information see our fee schedule.

 Presentations & Papers